Katabasis

 M.C.
 Escher

 The book cover of Katabasis is a reference to the work of M.C.
 Escher.
-I enjoy this because the rest of the paradoxes are mainly logical or linguistic ones, that do involve the “brain” in interpretation.
-But, what is so special about Escher’s works is the notion that human’s indeed carry a visual grammar and cognition that leads to paradoxes such as this.
+I enjoy this because the rest of the paradoxes are mainly logical or linguistic ones, which do involve the “brain” in interpretation.
+But what is so special about Escher’s works is the notion that humans indeed carry a visual grammar and cognition that leads to paradoxes such as this.

-1,000,000 grains of sand is a heap.
-Take away a single spec of sand it is still a heap.
+1,000,000 grains of sand are a heap.
+Take away a single spec of sand, and it is still a heap.
 Repeat and you will end up with 0 specs and a heap.

 The paradox arises from and is resolved by asking for the definition of a “heap” or any predicate like “tall” or “bald”.

-There is a simple solution, defining the predicate quantitavely.
-A heap is only a heap when there are at least X amount of grains.
-The intuitive problem is that we don’t neccessarily have an “objective” definition of a heap, but who cares for that here.
+There is a simple solution: defining the predicate quantitatively.
+A heap is only a heap when there are at least X grains.
+The intuitive problem is that we don’t necessarily have an “objective” definition of a heap, but who cares for that here.

 Zeno’s Paradox

-This paradox is described with Tortoise & Hare interlocuters, but it’s pretty simple to give the idea of it.
-If it rains implies it will be wet outside.
+This paradox is described with Tortoise & Hare interlocutors, but it’s pretty simple to give the idea of it.
+If it rains, it will be wet outside.
 It rained.
-So it is logically so that it will be wet outside.
+So it is logical that it will be wet outside.
 But do I believe in the conclusion?

 And this is where an interlocuter creates the paradox by saying If the first premise is true and the second premise is true, then the conclusion is true.
 But do I believe in that new premise?

-The resolution here is that the grammatical rules of a system is not defined within the system.
-When people do formal logic, “modus ponens” isn’t in the “object language” of formal logic, it’s just in plain English, where we might say something about logical equivalence and semantic entailments.
+The resolution here is that the grammatical rules of a system are not defined within the system.
+When people do formal logic, “modus ponens” isn’t in the “object language” of formal logic; it’s just in plain English, where we might say something about logical equivalence and semantic entailments.

 Curry’s and Russell’s Paradox

-I grouped these two together, because I think they mechanically are the same.
-These two paradox arises from the use of “names” versus the actual content of the “name.”
+I grouped these two together because I think they are mechanically the same.
+These two paradoxes arise from the use of “names” versus the actual content of the “name.”

 Curry’s paradox is something like this.
 S is the sentence: “If S is true, then X is true.”
 By assuming the sentence S and because of the self-reference, anything you put in the implication is true.

 The question here is how the name R is resolved.
 Does it resolve to contain itself or not?
-Is what causes the paradox.
+This is what causes the paradox.

-The resolution to these problems is actually not too bad, some grammar rules just needs to be added about how names are to be resolved and how they can’t be treated in a self-referential way.
+The resolution to these problems is actually not too bad; some grammar rules just need to be added about how names are to be resolved and how they can’t be treated in a self-referential way.

 Liar’s Paradox